Chesapeake Bay Fishing: The Complete Guide for 2025

 Three people are on a boat in Chesapeake Bay, proudly holding a large Redfish.
 The person on the left's wearing a red shirt and hat, the one in the middle's sporting a pink bikini, and the one on the right's wearing a patterned swimsuit with a white visor.
 Fishing rods suggest that more adventures await them on open water.

 Anglers of all levels can practice their skills against these beauties, but fly fishing especially produces some world-class battles.
-Redfish, in particular, provide some delicious meat, too.
+Redfish, in particular, provide some delicious meat, too, if you can find “slot” sized fish that are legal to harvest.
 Spend your day working hard to reel plenty in, and end it with a well-deserved treat to take home.

 Spanish Mackerel